The algebra of semi-flows: a tale of two topologies: Parabolic flows and braid invariants

 Figure \ref{fig:braid:cmg12}[right] lists the Poincar\'e polynomials of the non-trivial tiles with respect to parabolic homology.
-The differential module $\scrA(\beta)$ may be regarded as a chain complex in Figure \ref{fig:my_label2} with homology $H^\BM_q(\cS) =\oplus_{p\in \Z}\tH_{p,q}(\cS)$, or as $\Z$-graded differential module in Figure \ref{fig:my_label2b} with homology $\tH_{p,*}(\cS) =\oplus_{q\in \Z}\tH_{p,q}(\cS)$.
+The differential module $\scrA(\beta)$ may be regarded as a chain complex in Figure \ref{fig:my_label2} with homology $H^\BM_q(G_\cS X) =\oplus_{p\in \Z}\tH_{p,q}(G_\cS X)$, or as $\Z$-graded differential module in Figure \ref{fig:my_label2b} with homology $\tH_{p,*}(G_\cS X) =\oplus_{q\in \Z}\tH_{p,q}(G_\cS X)$.
 By making further specification of the entries in $\cm^\tile$ the differential module can also be represented as to show the $\otessph$-order, cf.\ Sect.\ \ref{tesspara}.
 Theorem \ref{stableh2} shows that the parabolic differential module, and thus the reduced tessellar phase diagram is a topological invariant for the topological braid $\beta(y)$, i.e. all braid diagrams isotopic to $y$, cf.\ Sect.\ \ref{tesspara}.
 Due to Theorem \ref{stableh2} the parabolic differential module and reduced tessellar phase diagram can be denoted by $\scrA(\beta)$ and $\otessph(\beta)$ respectively.
 In summary, the application of the methods put forth in this paper to parabolic flows gives a novel approach towards computing algebraic topological information about infinite dimensional problems.
-The themes throughout this paper touch upon many topics.
-Section \ref{postlude} concludes with a discussion of related remarks and open problems.